Nashville to name street after ‘Harmonica Wizard,’ Opry founder DeFord Bailey

 “The Grand Ole Opry has gotten younger and they believe in doing the right thing,” said Bailey.
 “And it’s opened the doors for a lot of people of color.”

-In addition to the street renaming, a new edition of Morton’s biography will be released this June — complete with a new forward, more illustrations and a complete recording session discography.
+In addition to the street renaming, a new edition of Morton’s biography is currently on sale through the CMHOF’s website and museum — complete with a new forward, more illustrations and a complete recording session discography.
+It will be rolled out to more bookstores in June.
 Carlos DeFord Bailey believes the moves will help keep Bailey’s legacy alive for a new generation.

 “I think a lot more people will hear about him and and will learn about him,” he said.